Tell us about yourself and our broker partner Mojo will find the best 80% mortgage rates for you

 £400,000 | £80,000 | £320,000 |

-For your mortgage application to be accepted, you'll also need to meet the lender's other criteria.
+Mortgage statistics suggest that for a 20% deposit mortgage application, much like any other, you'll also need to meet the lender's other criteria.
 This will usually be:

-Income – you can normally borrow around 4-4.5 times your annual income
+Income – you can borrow around 4-4.5 times your annual income

 Expenditure – your lender will review your outgoings and spending habits to determine if you can afford the repayments

-Credit history – the lender will want to see if you are reliable at managing debt and will check your credit history in order to do this
+Credit history – the lender will want to see if you're reliable at managing debt and will check your credit history to do this.
+Those applicants with the strongest credit and financial history are most likely to be able to access the best 80% LTV mortgage rates

 You'll also need to provide the necessary supporting documentation, such as proof of income and bank statements, and be within the minimum and maximum age limits for the specific mortgage product.